 If they’re able, take them for a walk around the block before a meal.
 If the block is too far for them to walk, have them walk around the house.
 Whatever they do, the movement is important.

-Once you figure out exactly why your elderly parent isn’t eating and some easier food options, hopefully, things will improve.
+Once you figure out exactly why your elderly parent isn’t eating and have put together a pantry and fridge of some easier food options, hopefully, things will improve.
 If not, you still have a few options to help remind them to eat.

 Keep these pointers in mind from the list we’ve already discussed: